 - who else will be assisting you with the chart review

-Take note of the four checkboxes in the PHI section; if you leave these unchecked, your cohort will be de-identified.
+If you leave "Scrub PHI (best-effort)" checked, your cohort will be scrubbed of identifying information to the extent possible.
 This can be very handy e.g. when students are helping with chart review, as it does allow them to work with the minimum necessary PHI.

 When you complete filling in the form and click "Create Cohort", you will be prompted to either continue searching for cohorts or switch to chart review.

-If you already have charts to review, in order to get the new menu item to appear the first time you may have to refresh your browser window.
+If you already have charts to review, in order to get the newly created cohort to appear in your list of cohorts you may have to refresh your browser window.

 For other troubleshooting tips at this stage or any other part of the process, please refer to our Frequently Asked Questions page.

 It is well worth the effort to scan through the Chart Review Tool User Guide, as it describes several time-saving features that are worth knowing about.